American Muslims for Palestine (AMP)

 |In their own words||Seeks to “educate the public about the just cause of Palestine and the rights of self-determination, liberty and justice”|

 - Funding is channeled through the AJP Educational Foundation Inc. Hatem Bazian, head of AMP, is also AJP Educational Foundation’s principal officer.
-2014 total revenue of $824,710 and total expenses of $666,609.
+In 2015, total income was $903,065; total expenses were $819,883.

 - Chaired by Hatem Bazian, co-founder of Students for Justice in Palestine (SJP).